Ajkunas/ada-template-website/README.md

 Let's go together on the road to the **perfect** beer !

-# First step to the perfect beer: our focus
+# First step to the perfect beer: Our focus

 ## Who are our consumers ?